baoziv587/OSS-up/README.md

 <br>

-By default, the oss.json file in the root is read for bucket-related information
+By default, bucket-related information is read from the oss.json file in the directory

 If oss.json does not exist, bucket related information is read from the command line arguments.